 - Late Payments - Have you paid more than 30 days late, and how often?

 - Credit Card Balances - How many accounts?
 How much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?

-These factors are weighted slightly differently depending on which formula the agency uses.
+Each of these factors is assigned a value and a weight.
 The results are added up and distilled into a single number.
-FICO scores range from 300 to 800.
-Higher is always better.
-Most home buyers likely find their scores falling between 620 and 800.
+FICO scores can be as low as 300 and as high as 800.
+Higher scores are better.
+Most home buyers probably find their FICO scores between 620 and 800.

-Credit scores make a difference in your interest rate
+FICO makes a big difference in your interest rate

 Did you know?
-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your credit score, you have to know your score and make sure that the reports from each reporting agency are correct.
+Before you can improve your credit score, you have to know your score and make sure that the credit reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
-They also provide helpful information and tools that can help you improve your FICO score.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
+Also available are information and online tools that can help you improve your credit score.

-You can get a federally-mandated free credit report once per year from the three major agencies by visiting AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report every year from the three major agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.